Lalacelle

 Lalacelle (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Livet, Lalacelle, Lentillère, La Broussette and Les Orjus.

+The commune is in the Normandie-Maine Regional Natural Park.

 The source of the Mayenne (river) is located in this commune.

+The commune, along with 26 others, contains part of the Forêt d'Écouves.

-The Commune along with another 11 communes shares part of a 5,255 hectare, Natura 2000 conservation area, called the Vallée du Sarthon et affluents.
+The Commune, along with another 11 communes, shares part of a 5,255 hectare, Natura 2000 conservation area, called the Vallée du Sarthon et affluents.